MaartenGr/Projects/README.md

 <img src="https://github.com/MaartenGr/fitbit/blob/master/fitbit.png"/>

+---

 ## To Be Added
-* Description of project for Netscalers (Check NDA for confidential information; definitely no code!)
+* Description of project for Netscalers